 © Univ.-Prof. Dr.-Ing.
-Holger Magel, 2003
+Holger Magel, 2004 Chair of land readjustment and land development, TUM

-The motto of surveyors/geodesists at the TU Munich is simple and gives a clear message to everybody: "From the single parcel to the planet Mars".
+The motto of surveyors/geodesists at the TU Munich is simple: "From the single parcel to the planet Mars".
 This motto embraces the comprehensive scientific education in the fields of geodesy, geoinformation and land management.
-The motto also defines preparations for activities in research and practice using a wide range of surveyors'/ geodesists' knowledge and expertise.
-The graduates of the faculty with such a motto should finally have become "well-grounded specialized generalists", based on ethical values and commitment to the society.
+The motto also involves preparations for activities in research and practice using a wide range of surveyors'/geodesists' knowledge and expertise.
+With such a motto the graduates of the faculty should finally have become "wellgrounded specialized generalists", based on ethical values and a commitment to society.